Emergent Learner Agency in Implicit Human-AI Collaboration: How Supportive and Contrarian AI Personas Reshape Interaction: Background

 \subsection{Learner Agency in Collaborative Learning}

 Learner agency is widely recognised as a central driver of productive collaborative learning \citep{darvishi_impact_2024, yan_beyond_2025}.
 Agency encompasses learners' capacity to initiate ideas, influence the direction of group work, evaluate and refine contributions, and regulate collective progress \citep{jarvela_human_2023, molenaar_concept_2022}.
 Importantly, agency is enacted through discourse: utterances that propose, question, elaborate, integrate, or reflect constitute the micro-level behaviours through which influence and ownership unfold \citep{weinberger_framework_2006, baker_argumentative_2009}.
-Theoretical work in collaborative learning and creativity highlights the dual importance of divergent processes, exploring novel directions, generating ideas, extending possibilities, and convergent processes, evaluating contributions, prioritising ideas, and synthesising them into coherent structures \citep{farrokhnia_improving_2025, korde_alternating_2017}.
+Work in collaborative learning and creativity further conceptualises learner agency emerges through the coordinated interplay of divergent processes that expand the idea space and convergent processes that evaluate, prioritise, and synthesise contributions into coherent shared outcomes \citep{hansen2022students, farrokhnia_improving_2025}.

-The literature consistently shows that productive collaboration requires a dynamic interplay between these two modes \citep{roschelle_construction_1995, dillenbourg_what_1999}.
+From this perspective, agency is not a static individual attribute but a dynamic, interactionally constituted process that unfolds through cycles of divergence and convergence.
+The literature consistently shows that productive collaboration requires a dynamic interplay between divergent and convergent processes, \citep{roschelle_construction_1995, dillenbourg_what_1999}.
 Divergence without convergence leads to unfocused ideation, whereas convergence without divergence suppresses originality.
 Creative tasks, such as joint storytelling or brainstorming, exemplify this delicate balance \citep{yang_ink_2024, wei_effects_2025}.
 Prior research identifies distinct discourse moves that support these processes, including idea generation, elaboration, challenge, agreement, integration, and reflection \citep{weinberger_framework_2006, noroozi_facilitating_2013}.
 These moves collectively reveal how agency is distributed among participants, who contributes epistemically, who shapes directionality, and who supports or regulates group progress \citep{barron_when_2003}.